 Sex can be a beautiful thing, but it can also be scary and leave you with feelings you aren’t sure about.
 As a woman in her 40s who has started dating again, I still get confused about sex and I’ve been having it for over 25 years.
 There’s no way our teenagers should be starting this journey without a trusted adult, and that trusted adult should be one of their parents.

 We need to be open so our teens will come to us.
 It doesn’t mean they will think we will be okay with them having casual sex with a bunch of different people; it will make them feel empowered to make safe choices they are comfortable with.
-It will help them decide who is worth sharing their bodies with.
-It will give them the correct information about things like STDs, pregnancy, and consent— and they need the correct information.

 Don’t leave it to their friends or health teacher to talk with them.
 Don’t let them go experiment without having a support system.
 Don’t let them feel ashamed for wanting to be intimate.
 The truth is, they will do it with or without you being involved.